Bellfalasch/Migrate-2-WP/README.md

 ### 0.9

 Other than a lot of refactoring and other improvements, I've introduced Step 5b (I will use the time until 1.0 to think of a new step/menu order).
 Step 5b is called "Split", because that is what it does.
-It let's you select any page from you're menu structure and then type in a html-code to look for.
-For each time that code is found within the same page, a sub-page will be created!
+It let's you select any page from your menu structure and then type in a html-code to look for.
+For each time that code is found within the same page, a sub-page will be created with that text!
 This makes splitting huge textual pages into smaller sub-pages a breeze.
 You can even use wildcards in the html-code.

 Only problem is that now that I found out how to use Regex this way I want to rewrite a lot of the other steps :P